project-akri/akri/docs/prometheus.md

     helm repo add stable https://charts.helm.sh/stable
     helm repo update
     ```
-2. Install the chart, specifying what namespace you want Prometheus to run in.
+1. Install the chart, specifying what namespace you want Prometheus to run in.
 It does not have to be the same namespace
    in which you are running Akri.
 For example, it may be in a namespace called `monitoring` as in the command below.
 [By
    default](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack#prometheusioscrape),
-   Prometheus only discovers ServiceMonitors within its namespace.
+   Prometheus only discovers PodMonitors within its namespace.
 This should be disabled by setting
-   `serviceMonitorSelectorNilUsesHelmValues` to `false` so that Akri's custom Services and ServiceMonitors can be
+   `podMonitorSelectorNilUsesHelmValues` to `false` so that Akri's custom PodMonitors can be discovered.
+Additionally,
-   discovered.
-Additionally, the Grafana service can be exposed to the host by making it a NodePort service.
-It may take
+   the Grafana service can be exposed to the host by making it a NodePort service.
+It may take a minute or so to deploy
-   a minute or so to deploy all the components.
+   all the components.
     ```sh
-    helm install prometheus prometheus-community/kube-prometheus-stack --set grafana.service.type=NodePort --namespace monitoring  --set prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues=false
+    helm install prometheus prometheus-community/kube-prometheus-stack \
+       --set grafana.service.type=NodePort \
+       --set prometheus.prometheusSpec.podMonitorSelectorNilUsesHelmValues=false \
+       --namespace monitoring
     ```
     > **Note**: The Prometheus dashboard can also be exposed to the host by adding `--set
-    > prometheus.service.type=NodePort`.
+    > prometheus.service.type=NodePort`. **Note**: If intending to [expose metrics from a Broker
+    > Pod](#exposing-metrics-from-an-akri-broker-pod) via a ServiceMonitor also set
+    > `serviceMonitorSelectorNilUsesHelmValues` to `false`.

 ## Enabling Prometheus in Akri
 The Akri Controller and Agent publish metrics to port 8080 at a `/metrics` endpoint.
 However, these cannot be accessed
-by Prometheus without first creating Kubernetes Services to expose the Agent and Controller's metrics and secondly
-creating ServiceMonitors, which are custom resources that tell Prometheus which Services to discover.
-These components
+by Prometheus without creating PodMonitors, which are custom resources that tell Prometheus which Pods to monitor.
+These
-can all be automatically created and deployed via Helm by setting `--set prometheus.enabled=true` when installing Akri.
+components can all be automatically created and deployed via Helm by setting `--set prometheus.enabled=true` when
+installing Akri.

 Install Akri and expose the Controller and Agent's metrics to Prometheus by running:
 ```sh
 helm repo add akri-helm-charts https://deislabs.github.io/akri/